Blog Post What is DataOps and How is it Different than DevOps?

 Many providers in the data toolchain offer some native automations and integrations within their platforms.
 However, these tend to be bare-bones and overly simplistic.
 For this reason, enterprises often turn to an evolving category of solutions known as service orchestration and automation platforms (SOAPs).
 SOAPs are equipped to coordinate, schedule, and manage the complexities inherent in data operations.

-The Data-as-a-Service Solution for DataOps: Service Orchestration and Automation Platforms
+The Data-as-a-Service Solution: Service Orchestration and Automation Platforms

 - Centralize management and observability across the entire data pipeline.